Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 Yes, so long as that worker isn't the leader.
 Note: this doesn't change historical data.

-1. Remove the worker from your cluster using the Inventory page.
+1. Remove the worker from your cluster on the Inventory page.
 2. SSH into the worker (it should still be on your network, even if not part of the cluster).
 3. Run `sudo hostnamectl set-hostname <new-worker-name> && sudo reboot`
 4. After a moment, the worker will turn back on with the new name.
 You can then use the Inventory page to add the worker again.